why this study

 #1 Students who had a growth mindset intervention had an increase in their grades.

 #2 Students who had a sense of purpose intervention had an increase in their grades.

 #3 Students who had growth mindset & sense of purpose interventions were more likely to complete their courses in English, Maths and Science.

 #4 The above findings were most pronounced for students who had been identified as struggling or at risk of dropping out of school.

 #5 Both growth mindset and sense of purpose interventions were found to be scalable, meaning they could be delivered online to large groups of students.

 The result?
-Those who had the explanation as to why learning this new language would be useful to them put in much more effort and were more engaged in the lesson.
+The last group, who had the explanation as to why learning this new language would be useful to them, put in much more effort and were more engaged in the lesson.

 The classroom is also a good place to help develop a growth mindset.
 Having high expectations that every student can achieve along with helping them develop a range of strategies that they can call upon following a setback will help.
 Finally, helping them understand that mistakes can be a useful learning curve and to measure their success against their own high standards, instead of comparing themselves to others, will encourage a growth mindset culture.

 This study is from our latest book, "The Science of Learning: 99 studies that every teacher needs to know".